springernature/frontend-playbook/performance/font-loading.md

 ## Quick Tips
 Here are some quick suggestions for techniques that may prove useful:

-### Understand the different user experiences in font loading: FOIT, FOUT and FOIT
+### Understand the different user experiences in font loading: FOIT, FOUT and FOFT

 - FOIT means _flash of invisible text_.
 Text on the page is hidden while webfonts are loading, so users will see a page with images but no text.
 We only show the text when webfonts are loaded.
 - FOUT means _flash of unstyled text_.
 When webfonts are loading, we show users a system font.
 When the webfont gets loaded, we change the text back to the desired webfont.